 Pre-1998 election to amortize bond premium.
-Generally, if you first elected to amortize bond premium before 1998, the above treatment of the premium does not apply to bonds you acquired before 1998.
+Generally, if you first elected to amortize bond premium before 1998, the above treatment of the premium does not apply to bonds you acquired before 1988.

-Bond acquired before October 23, 1986.
-The amortization of the premium is a miscellaneous itemized deduction not subject to the 2% limit.
+Bonds acquired before October 23, 1986.
+The amortization of the premium on these bonds is a miscellaneous itemized deduction not subject to the 2% limit.

-Bond acquired after October 22, 1986, and before 1988.
-The amortization of the premium is investment interest expense subject to the investment interest limit, unless you choose to treat it as an offset to interest income on the bond.
+Bonds acquired after October 22, 1986, and before 1988.
+The amortization of the premium on these bonds is investment interest expense subject to the investment interest limit, unless you chose to treat it as an offset to interest income on the bond.